FIRST CHAPTER PREVIEW

-“Please, please, I’m sorry.
+“Please, please, I’m sorry!
 I didn’t mean to ask you that!
 I’ll never ask you a stupid question like that again!”
 I nestled my face into his coat with my hands wrapped around him tight, crying, as the light rain began to fall on us.
-I barely knew him and yet, to describe the pain I felt when he said he was going to leave me was unbearable and heart wrenching.
+I barely knew him and yet, to describe the pain I felt when he said he was going to leave me was heart wrenching.

 “Ana, look at me.”

 “No!”
 I nestled my face harder into him, grabbing on for dear life.
 I didn’t want to let go.
 Not after what he had shown me.
 Not after discovering his existence.

 “Please, look at me.”